nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Updates the number of drinks sold for each drink type as given in the user input.

-Format: `s-update A/NUM B/NUM C/NUM ...`
+Format: `s-update A/NUM [B/NUM] [C/NUM] ...`
 * `A`, `B`, `C` are abbreviations for the drink types.
 * `NUM` refers to the number of drinks sold.
-It should be a non-negative integer.
+It should be a non-negative integer that is less than 99999999.
+* You must record the sales of at least one drink item when using this command.

 Example:
 * `s-update BSBM/100 BSBBT/120` Updates the sales of Brown Sugar Boba Milk `BSBM` to 100 and